-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers (the Palace of) Versailles.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+For V, Gombrich covers (the Palace of) Versailles.

 E. H. Gombrich: In 1643 King Louis XIV ascended the throne of France.
 He was then four years old and still holds the world record for the length of his reign.
 He ruled until 1715: that is, for seventy-two years.
 To Louis, kingship was no mere accident of birth.
 It was as if he had been given the leading role in a play which he would have to perform for the rest of his life.
 No one before or since has ever learnt that role so well, or played it with such dignity and ceremony to the end.